Gubaer/josm-scripting-plugin/docs/pluggable.md

 1. TOC
 {: toc }

-[JSR 223][jsr223] defines how scripting engines can be embeeded on the Java platform.
+[JSR 223][jsr223] defines how scripting engines can be embedded on the Java platform.

 The JOSM Scripting Plugin makes use of this standard.
 You can add any JSR223-compatible scripting engine and use it for scripting in JOSM.